Toluna-IP/tolunaintegratedpaneldocs/membermanagement/index.md

 No personal information regarding the partner’s panel is received or stored by Toluna.
 The partner need only supply a unique numeric “Member ID”  that will be used to identify the member when interacting with the Toluna platform.

-Mapping Data is availble via our [Refernce Data API](/mapping/referencedataapi) which will aid in mapping demographic values.
+Mapping Data is available via our [Refernce Data API](/mapping/referencedataapi) which will aid in mapping demographic values.
 These values can vary by culture.

 * TOC
 {:toc}